Facebook algorithm changes: Should I worry?

 So, we as marketers should be looking at posting creative and provocative content from our brands that gets people engaged and creates a sense of community – either around a product, service, or experience.

-Do that, and sponsor your ads and you’ll have nothing to fear from any algorithm change ever.
+Do that, and sponsor your social ads and you’ll have nothing to fear from any algorithm change ever.